Environment, Climate and Sustainability Careers

 Making Connections

-Attend employer information sessions, industry events, and conferences — on and off-campus — and connect with popular professional organizations regionally and nationally, such as the International Society of Sustainability Professionals and the U.S. Green Building Council (USGBC).
+Attend employer information sessions, industry events, and conferences — on and off-campus — and connect with popular professional organizations regionally and nationally, such as the International Society of Sustainability Professionals, Women of Color Collective in Sustainability, and the National Association of Environmental Professionals.
 For those interested in the energy sector, check out Young Professionals in Energy and Women’s Energy Network.There are numerous professional associations representing the various specialties in the environmental industry.
 See a full list of professional associations.
 Professional associations host a variety of professional development, educational, and networking events.

 Consider the many opportunities to volunteer in the Washington, DC area with the Department of Energy & Environment (DOEE), DC Audubon Society, USGBC, Rock Creek Conservancy, The Nature Conservancy, Student Conservation Association, and other organizations that help keep DC clean.
 Joining groups on LinkedIn related to your industry is a great way to meet new people, find mentors, contacts and ask questions.
 Also, reach out to alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn.
 Our website provides helpful guidelines on networking and informational interviewing.